Click to toggle navigation menu.

 After peaking in 2021 to 2022 when cyber insurance rates rose 30 to 50% annually, the market has stabilized significantly.
 Premiums are now flat to down 3% for clean accounts, with some primary layers seeing up to 10% decreases for well-documented security postures.
 Capacity has increased as more carriers have entered the market and compete for qualified risks.

 The market has split into two tiers.
 Clean accounts with documented controls, no claims history, and a strong security posture are getting better terms.
 Some are seeing renewals 10 to 20% below peak rates.
 Accounts with weak controls or prior claims are still in a hard market.
 Carriers are declining risks they would have written two years ago.
-If you are missing MFA or have no tested backup, expect difficulty finding coverage or significant sublimits and exclusions on any policy you do get.

 If you have not benchmarked your coverage against current market pricing in the last 12 months, you are likely overpaying.
 Blindly renewing a policy written at 2022 peak rates is one of the most common and preventable budget mistakes we see.
 For renewal prep, see our Cyber Insurance Renewal Checklist.